Recommended Learning Path for Beginners

 Computer Networking

-- Computer Networking: Crash Course (12:19)
+Computer Networking Crash Course (12:19)

-- Complete Computer Networking Course by Google (Playlist)
+2. Complete Networking Course by Google

-- I'd recommend doing the lab in this order as some of the concepts may be difficult for complete beginners
+I'd recommend doing the lab in this order as some of the concepts may be difficult for complete beginners:

 - Steps 1, 2, 3